cswartzvi/hamilton/docs/concepts/best-practices/loading-data.rst

         data_loaders, ...)

 Note that there are a variety of other ways you can organize your code -- at this point its entirely use-case dependent.
-Hamilton is a language for declaring dataflows that's applicable towards a multitude of use-cases.
+Apache Hamilton is a language for declaring dataflows that's applicable towards a multitude of use-cases.
 It's not going to dictate how to write your functions or where you put them.